 It attracts some of the world’s best (and craziest) surfers when conditions are right; just watching them can be an exhilarating way to spend an hour or so and hundreds of people do just that every day.

 For a comprehensive selection of San Fran accommodation, broken down by area, read our guide to where to stay in San Francisco.
+Explore the local gems of San Francisco and other major cities of the US with our tailor-made cross country USA tour.

 What else to do in the area: There's so much to see and do in San Francisco.
 Take a cruise around Golden Gate Bay, explore the city on an electric-bike tour, discover the streets of Chinatown, or – for those with deep pockets – see the Napa Valley from a whole new angle by taking to the skies in a hot-air balloon.